 - Curve Finance

-For flexibility in payment options, many prefer using p2p (peer to peer) exchanges to purchase Bitcoin.
-After all, you are dealing with another person so they will let you pay with whatever payment methods they prefer.
-That could include PayPal, Venmo, ACH transfer, or meeting in person to exchange cash for coins.
-Exchange rates and currency types are l based on what the two people agree on.
+A final option that many retail investors prefer is using peer to peer (P2P) exchanges to purchase Bitcoin.
+The payment methods typically involved with P2P trading include PayPal, Venmo, ACH transfer, or meeting in person to exchange cash for Bitcoin.
+Exchange rates for the trade are based on what the two parties agree on.

-Paxful and LocalBitcoins are often the biggest p2p exchange options depending on where in the world you live.
-Both are widely available with many purchase options.
+Paxful and LocalBitcoins are often the biggest P2P exchange options depending on where in the world you live.
+Both are widely available with many users buying and selling on the platforms.
 This is what a buy offer on Paxful looks like using your PayPal account:

 Once you click on the offer, the terms for how this seller wants to receive their money through PayPal will show with a prompt for you to follow to complete the transaction.
-Flexibility in payment choices gives p2p exchanges an advantage over CEXs and DEXs.
-However, you often pay more in fees for that convenience.
-Pricing won’t be as standardized or low on p2p exchanges as compared to the two exchange options mentioned above.
+Flexibility in payment choices gives P2P exchanges an advantage over CEXs and DEXs, however, you often pay more in fees for that convenience.
+Fees won’t be as standardized and will often be higher on P2P exchanges when compared to centralized and decentralized exchanges..

 Now that there are so many options for securely purchasing Bitcoin, it’s more convenient than ever before.
-The Edge app gives you several fast, easy options for buying Bitcoin compared to other ways of purchasing crypto, and due to our unique Edge Security model, your coins and private transactions are safe.
+The Edge app gives you several fast, easy options for buying Bitcoin so users don’t have to create accounts on different platforms to buy, sell, and trade crypto.
+As well, due to our unique Edge Security model, your coins are protected and your transactions in Edge are private.